angrybacon/doomsday-wiki/markdown/articles/2021/07/MonkeyWorld.md

 But we also lost some long “loved” enemies.
 ANT has fallen of the map completely. {{Ragavan}} was a huge blow for such a discard heavy deck.
+But also {{Endurance}} has been found guilty of accessory to murder in this particular case.
+A {{Past in Flames}} or {{Cabal Ritual}} with an empty graveyard is just not as good.
 Black control decks met a similar fate.
 They were already pretty dead before {{Prismatic Ending}} entered the format, but now there are no real reasons left to play anything else than a Bant based control shell.
-With Prismatic Ending white has all the good removal and green is also an absolute must. {{Endurance}} and {{Uro}} are just too important to keep up with Delver.
+With Prismatic Ending white has all the good removal and green is also an absolute must. {{Endurance}} and {{Uro, Titan of Nature's Wrath}} are just too important to keep up with Delver.

 # How we adapted